fontforge/fontforge/doc/sphinx/ui/menus/elementmenu.rst

    value at this point.
 If the added extrema is extremely close to an already existing point, fontforge may remove that point to avoid creating tiny splines.

+.. _elementmenu.Add-Inflections:

+.. object:: Add Inflections

+   Not in the bitmap view.
+In the outline view, if any points are selected, this will add points at all points of inflections on splines between selected points.
+In the font view, metrics view (or if nothing is selected in the outline view) it will add all points of inflections to the splines.

 .. _elementmenu.AutoTrace: